“Eating every couple hours is healthier for you. It keeps your blood sugar stable.”

 Secondly, the claim that eating every few hours keeps your blood sugar stable IS true if you burn glycogen.
 However, the latest research is showing that it for optimal health it is best to train your body to burn BOTH glycogen and fat.
 Our ancestors ran on a high fiber, high fat, low carb diet for thousands of years.
 It’s been only in recent years that a high carb, high sugar, low fat and low fiber diet has become normal.
 More on that in another blog post.

-Anyhow, if you train you body to burn fat, you will not have the blood sugar dips from insulin plummeting two hours after a meal.
+Anyhow, if you train you body to burn fat, you might not have the blood sugar dips from insulin plummeting two hours after a meal.

 Something to consider.